dayusun/PQTR/README.md

 ### Quantle regression setting

-Set `casenum` to change the covariance matrix model.
+Set `casenum` to change the quantile regression coefficient settings.

 * 1 = homogeneous case
 * 7 = heterogeneous case with the same rank for different qauntiles